 The Long-Awaited Formation of a New Government in Lebanon

 After a nine-month deadlock it was announced on January 31 by Prime Minister Saad Hariri that Lebanon formed a new government.
-Hariri has been negotiating with Lebanon’s rival parties since the parliamentary elections last May.
+Hariri has been negotiating with Lebanon's rival parties since the parliamentary elections last May.
 The political system that is based on a power-sharing agreement between religious groups lies at the heart of this long process.
 The main obstacles concerned the Iran-backed Hezbollah group gaining ground in the government and therefore appointing key ministries which would enlarge their sphere of influence.
 During these months of bargaining protest grew about economic collapse, because a government was needed to attract foreign investments and to implement economic reforms.
-Finally Hariri, together with President Aoun, emphasized the need for cooperation between all ministries with their different believes and values to take up the current challenges together for the heavily indebted Lebanese state.
+Finally Hariri, together with President Aoun, emphasised the need for cooperation between all ministries with their different believes and values to take up the current challenges together for the heavily indebted Lebanese state.

 The road of formation